joaomelo/calystone/README.md

 Domain is the bussiness logic running in a vacum without care about `controls` or `views`.

-Its has as concise as possible reactive state and function to allow state mutation asserting business rules.
+Its has as concise as possible reactive state and methos to allow state mutation asserting business rules.

-These types are not meant to be flexible are adapt to every needs.
+These types are not meant to be flexible or adapt to every needs of the UI.
 The point here is simplicity and communality.
-Other modules will extedend themselves from the domain to futher implement their needs.
+Other modules will extedend upon the domain to futher implement their needs.

 When adding something to the domain ask yourself, does the domain really need this? or this is for `control` or `display` convenience? if so, create the capability there.